abrasive/shairport/README.md

 * Hardware Mute — Shairport Sync will mute properly if the hardware supports it.
 * Fast Response — With hardware volume control, response is instantaneous; otherwise the response time is 0.15 seconds.
 * Non-Interruptible — Shairport Sync sends back a "busy" signal if it's already playing audio from another source, so other sources can't disrupt an existing Shairport Sync session.
 (If a source disappears without warning, the session automatically terminates after two minutes and the device becomes available again.)
 * Metadata — Shairport Sync can be configured to deliver metadata supplied by the source, such as Album Name, Artist Name, Cover Art, etc. through a pipe to a recipient application program — see https://github.com/mikebrady/shairport-sync-metadata-reader for a sample recipient.
-Sources that supply metadata include iTunes among others but the Music app in iOS 9 only supplies volume control metadata.
+Sources that supply metadata include iTunes and the Music app in iOS.
 * Raw Audio — Shairport Sync can deliver raw PCM audio to standard output or to a pipe.
 This output is delivered synchronously with the source after the appropriate latency and is not interpolated or "stuffed" on its way through Shairport Sync.
 * Autotools and Libtool Support — One important difference between Shairport Sync and other versions of Shairport is that the Shairport Sync build process uses GNU autotools and libtool to examine and configure the build environment — very important for cross compilation.
 Previous versions of Shairport looked at the current system to determine which packages were available, instead of looking at the target system for what packages were available.